mattvinks/spark-labs/README.md

 -----------------
 Markdown files are plain text files and can be viewed in any text editor.

-For best viewing experience we recommend the following setup (use either Chrome or Firefox)
+For best viewing experience we recommend the following setup

 ### Chrome